About my colored pencil artwork:

 I was born In the Salt Lake City area and still call it home.
 I love what Utah has to offer as far as the mountains, desert, and countless lakes and streams.
 I can leave my home and be at 10,000 feet in elevation and far away from the crowds within an hours drive.

-I work as a communications network planner, and have been a government employee in Public Safey Communications for over 25 years.
+I am the Radio Divsion Director for the Utah Communications Authority, and have been a government employee in Public Safey Communications for just shy of 30 years.

 My hobbies are just about anything fishing related, drawing, tying flies, riding my ATV, camping, shooting, working in my yard, or anything outside, photography, and working with computer graphics.

 A shot of my booth at the 2019 Wasatch Fly Fishing Expo